CometstarMH/radical-item-sliding/src/components/radical-item-sliding/readme.md

 ### `close() => Promise<void>`

 Close the sliding item.
-Items can also be closed from the [List](../../list/List).
+Items can also be closed from the the parent `ion-list`.

 #### Returns